Cadillac Margarita

 *This post may contain affiliate links, meaning Feast + West may receive commissions for purchases made through those links — at no cost to you.
 All opinions are our own.
 Please read our full disclosure for more information.

 These top-shelf margaritas are going to be your new favorite.
-Their flavor is through-the-roof good, so smooth and fresh.
+The flavor profile of the drink is so much smoother and more nuanced than the margaritas you’ve tried before.

 Why is it called a Cadillac Margarita?